jtmoon79/super-speedy-syslog-searcher/README.md

 ### Summary

-This chaotic logging approach is typical of commercial and open-source software.
+This chaotic logging approach is typical of commercial and open-source software,
-And it's a mess!
+***AND IT'S A MESS!***
 Attempting to merge log messages by their natural sort mechanism, a datetime stamp, is difficult to impossible.